 At SCSK, top management has the position of Chief Health Officer.
 Furthermore, the Life Support Promotion Department, which plans and implements health-related measures, SCSK's Committee for Creating a Pleasant Workplace Environment, which is run by employees, and SCSK Health Insurance Society, which is responsible for insurance benefits and insurance business, work together to promote health and productivity management.
-In addition to having established several facilities staffed with various professionals, including not only industrial physicians, general physicians, and public health nurses and hospital nurses but also certified public psychologists and clinical psychologists, we offer support for employees continuing to work and various careers in collaboration with community where employees who identify as an LGBTQ Ally can discuss issues and SCSK's measures for LGBTQ inclusion. \Ally is a collective term for people who support the LGBTQ community.
+In addition to having established several facilities staffed with various professionals, including not only industrial physicians, general physicians, and public health nurses and hospital nurses but also certified public psychologists and clinical psychologists, we offer support for employees continuing to work and various careers in collaboration with human resource-related organizations.
+We are also expanding activities to group companies, such as relaxation rooms staffed by licensed masseurs, while working to promote health and productivity management along with numerous stakeholders involved in operations, including partner companies, by providing various support and sharing know-how.